-First-time borrowers at Montgomery College must complete an entrance interview on-line, should complete a Financial Literacy Awareness session, and submit a Direct Stafford Loan Information Form.
+First-time borrowers at Montgomery College must complete an entrance interview on-line and submit a Direct Stafford Loan Information Form.
 You can electronically complete an entrance interview at the Federal Student Aid website-visit www.studentaid.gov and under the "In School" tab select Complete Entrance Loan Counseling and then log in using your FSA ID.